Noboxxx/workspace_loader/README.md

 You can set as current the selected workspace by clicking on the button "set current".

 #### open file
-By clicking on the "open file" button you will be asked to open a file in the selected workspace and it will set the workspace as current.
+By clicking on the "open file" button you will be asked to open a scene in the selected workspace and it will set the workspace as current.

 #### help
 The help button will redirect you here :)